 So far, this type of test has not been used in early pregnancy.
 However, we think that testing the baby’s DNA in this way will help give parents who have suffered miscarriage an explanation for their loss.

 A recent small-scale study looked at 50 women who had had miscarriages, and managed to detect DNA in 38 women.
 Of these pregnancies, 8 babies had extra chromosomes.
 Depending on where the extra chromosome is accidentally added, the baby can develop Down’s syndrome or a number of other genetic disorders.

 The positive conclusion was that cffDNA stays in the mother’s blood as long as the placenta is still in the womb.
 On the basis of these results, we are carrying out a larger trial, looking at 320 women suffering from miscarriage over 2 years.
-We will take blood samples from all women to look at the cffDNA and see if we can find out if there were genetic reasons for miscarriage.
+We have started collecting blood samples from all women to look at the cffDNA and see if we can find out if there were genetic reasons for miscarriage.

 We hope that in the future this research will help us to give parents explanations, where before they were simply left without a reason.

 This study is fully funded by Tommy's and takes place in a Tommy's centreHide details